mietek/pol/README.md

 Let us look at the arrangement of core.
 If we choose, and we should, it follows dictionary format: each entry followed by the code it executes.
 Each entry is linked to the previous so that the dictionary may be searched backwards.
 Some entries are obviously of interest to all applications: those that control the stack, that define dictionary entries, that specify fields such as BASE, CONTEXT, etc. Other entries are probably of local concern: the names of fields in records, definitions used to edit text, special purpose code (random number generator, square root, etc.).
 At some point you must separate the system and user dictionaries.

-If you establish several user dictionaries, the first entry in each will link to the system dictionary (Fig 7.1) at the same point.Thus each user is unaware of any other user, and his dictionary search is unaffected.
+If you establish several user dictionaries, the first entry in each will link to the system dictionary at the same point.
+Thus each user is unaware of any other user, and his dictionary search is unaffected.

 #### 7.3.1 Controlled access